Join Workshops

 Even if you engrave fabric with a CO2 laser, the job would be impossible without air assistance because the fabric is highly flammable and the laser heat often causes edge burn.

-Alternatively, if you are doing a wood laser engraving with big pattern, air assistance may be skipped only if the laser engraving points are far away from the others.
+Alternatively, if you are doing a wood laser engraving with a photo or big pattern, air assistance may be skipped only if the laser engraving points are far away from the others.
 However, we strongly recommend turning on the air assist kit as it does not have any negative impact at all.

 Similarly, if you are doing laser ablation, the air assist effectively helps to extract the layer that you are removing from the material.